-Early Warning Reporting (EWR) Submissions
+Early Warning Reporting (EWR) Field Data Submissions 10

-Table 5 provides an average annual submission count for each category submitted per the requirements of 49 CFR part 579, subpart C: Reports on incidents involving death or injury in the United States; reports on incidents involving one or more deaths in a foreign country involving a vehicle or item of equipment that is identical or substantially similar to a vehicle or item of equipment that is offered for sale in the United States; separate reports on the number of property damage claims, consumer complaints, warranty claims, and field reports that involve a specified system or event; copies of field reports; and, for manufacturers of tires, a list of common green tires; and additional follow-up information per § 579.28(l) related to injury and fatality claims or comprehensive inquiries.
+Table 5 provides an average annual submission count for each category submitted per the requirements of 49 CFR part 579, subpart C: reports on incidents identified in claims or notices involving death or injury in the United States; reports on incidents involving one or more deaths in a foreign country identified in claims involving a vehicle or item of equipment that is identical or substantially similar to a vehicle or item of equipment that is offered for sale in the United States; separate reports on the number of property damage claims, consumer complaints, warranty claims, and field reports that involve a specified system or event; copies of field reports;

+and, for manufacturers of tires; a list of common green tires; and additional follow-up information per 579.28(l) related to injury and fatality claims or comprehensive inquiries.
 Each reporting category has specific requirements and types of reports that need to be submitted and we state "N/A" where there is no requirement for that reporting category.